aagraston/todo-list/README.md

-# boiler-plate-1.0
+# TODO-LIST
-A very simple boiler-plate for use in tutorial JS projects
+A project that encapsulates many of the skills I've acquired so far and employs them in the production of a 'to-do list' app